Yugoslav 20th Century Art (part 1) – National Museum Belgrade

 An American Woman – Vilko Gecan (1928)

-The collection contains masterpieces of the most prominent artists of Yugoslavia, from Yugoslav Impressionist through artists influenced by diverse European art movements, to the contemporary artists.
+The collection contains masterpieces of the most prominent artists of Yugoslavia, from Yugoslav Impressionist through artists influenced by diverse European art movements, to the contemporary ones.

 Yugoslav 20th Century Art